Doctor of Nursing Practice - Nurse Anesthesia

 Master of Science in Nurse Anesthesia to Doctor of Nursing Practice - Nurse Anesthesia Program Transition

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on or after January 1, 2022, be enrolled in a program approved by the COA to award a practice doctoral degree.
 In April 2021, Westminster’s Master of Science in Nurse Anesthesia program submitted its application to the COA for approval to award the Doctor of Nursing Practice.
 In January 2022, the COA provided Westminster's DNP-NA program with it's approval and accreditation for our doctoral program.
-Westminster will enroll its first doctoral cohort in the new Doctor of Nursing Practice - Nurse Anesthesia program in May 2022.
+Westminster enrolled its first doctoral cohort in the new Doctor of Nursing Practice - Nurse Anesthesia program in May 2022.

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) can be contacted by the following means: